microsoft/PowerToys/README.md

 - Find my mouse will now activate via shaking the mouse with a settings change!
 - Find my mouse now can excludes apps.
 - Fix for crosshair thickness looking odd due to anti-aliasing
-- Fix for a hard crash on crosshair (This was hotfixed for 0.55)
+- Fix for a hard crash on crosshair (This was a hotfix for 0.55)

 ### PowerRename